itzAvhi/ask/README.md

 ```bash
     sudo mv ask /usr/local/bin/
 ```
-The terminal will ask: `Enter Your api key: `.
 You will need a api key to make `ask` work.
 Get the free api at `https://console.groq.com/`. (*NOTE: YOU CAN ONLY PLUG IN THE GROQ API KEY, OTHERS WONT WORK*)

 ### Then run this if you use bash
 ```bash